bragehs/INF367A-DeforestationDrivers/README.md

 ### preprocessing.py
 Contains several utils functions used in the baseline, but some have been altered to fit the STC pipeline.

+## NOTE

+Large Language Models were used generally to debug our code.